The question of whether General Motors (NYSE:GM) can survive or go out of business will be a matter of the company’s ability to service its debt load.

 Specifically, we will look at GM’s operating income and the adjusted EBIT which stands for earnings before interest and tax and compare these metrics with the incurred interest costs.

 Keep in mind that the operating income and adjusted EBIT are profits generated before taxes and interest expenses.

 Therefore, by studying the profit coverage ratio with respect to the incurred interest expenses, we can find out whether General Motors’ financial well-being is on track to prosperity or failure.

-The analysis of GM’s operating income and adjusted-EBIT with respect to interest expenses gives us the interest coverage ratio or times interest earned ratio.
-By looking at these ratios over multiple quarters, we can find out how GM’s business has performed over a period of time in terms of its debt-paying capabilities.
+The analysis of GM’s operating income and adjusted-EBIT with respect to interest expenses gives us the interest coverage ratio or the times interest earned ratio.

 GM’s Automotive Interest Expense